 B. Requirements for a Standard Diploma.

-1. Beginning with the ninth-grade class of 2013-2014 and beyond, students shall earn the required standard and verified units of credit described in subdivision 2 of this subsection.

-2. Credits required for graduation with a Standard Diploma.
+- 1. Beginning with the ninth-grade classes of 2003-04 and beyond, students shall earn the required standard and verified units of credit described in subdivision 2 of this subsection. - 2.
+Credits required for graduation with a Standard Diploma.